yestesat/discord-roblox-ip-bot/readme.md

 Roblox deprecated the assetgame url I use to grab server information, so i'm going to public this bot.

-Looking back at my code, I should've named the `Classes` folder to `Modules` and removed all this capitalisation lol.
+Looking back at my code, I should've named the `Classes` folder to `Modules`, removed all this capitalisation, and used a better system of whitelisting lol.